OpenNebula/docs/source/advanced_components/cloud_bursting/ec2g.rst

 - **EC2_ACCESS**: Amazon AWS Access Key
 - **EC2_SECRET**: Amazon AWS Secret Access Key

-This information will be encrypted at the same time that you creates the host, do not be scared if you try to check again these values and you find instead a couple of encrypted values for security reasons.
+This information will be encrypted at the same time that you creates the host, so in the host template the values of the EC2_ACCESS and EC2_SECRET attributes will be encrypted.

 - **REGION_NAME**: it's the name of AWS region that your account uses to deploy machines.

-If we look at the example we see "us-east-1" as our region, you can check this information if you look at ec2 console.
+If we look at the example we see "us-east-1" as our region, you can check this information if you look at EC2 web console.

 - **CAPACITY**: You can define this array to indicate the size and number of ec2 machines that your opennebula host will handle, you can see your ec2_driver.conf instance_types section to know the supported names, remember that point ('.') nottation isn't permitted so you can ignore it (m1.small => M1SMALL).